brettcvz/clever-example-app/README.md

 A barebones app that implements SIgn Up With Clever, using [Node.js](http://nodejs.org/) and [Express 4](http://expressjs.com/).

+You can try it out yourself at https://clever-example-app.herokuapp.com/

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.